GigaTables/reactables/README.md

 editableCells: true
 ```
 Thus, You can click on any cell - edit the content and press Enter to send the AJAX request to the specified url.

+**Is it possible to edit multiple rows?

+Sure, but you should understand the fact, that if you edit a field - it will be changed for all selected rows,
+those fields that were left unchanged will be sent in their current state.